dgiovannelli/coevolve_website/_authors/donatogiovannelli.md

 name: donatogiovannelli
 display_name: Donato Giovannelli
 position: Principal Investigator
-bio: Professor of Microbiology at the University of Naples Federico II and PI of the ERC funded CoEvolve.
+bio: Microbial Ecologist and Entrepreneur working on the microbiology of extreme environments.
+Professor of Microbiology at the University of Naples Federico II were he works on the coevolution of Life and Planet, passionate about everything, expert in nothing, happy to chat about anything
 github_username: dgiovannelli
 twitter_username: d_giovannelli
 instagram_username: donatogiovannelli